Sashité for Developers

 }

-Net result of multiple moves with original player still active.
+Net result of two Moves with the original Active Player still active.

 An STN document MUST satisfy: